Shirshak52/PriceOptimizationSystemCW/README.md

 # **OptiPrice**
 (NOTE: the name **'OptiPrice'** is used in this project solely for academic purposes.)

-This is a full-stack Flask web app for optimizing product prices, predicting sales, and segmenting customers using machine learning.
+This is a full-stack Flask web app **designed for supermarkets** for optimizing product prices, predicting sales, and segmenting customers using machine learning.

 ----------------------------------------